cseed/fpga-playground/README.md

 rom
 ===

-Example of initializing a ROM with to 0-he .text section of a RISC-V executable in Verilog.
+Example of initializing a ROM with the .text section of a RISC-V executable in Verilog.

 timing